Campus Policies

 Advisory Teachers: Caring Mentors & Advocates

-• Parents can expect weekly contact from the advisory teacher.
+- Parents can expect bi-weekly contact from the advisory teacher.

 Academic & Behavior Expectations